This article first appeared in Peter Purcell’s blog, Tech and the Business of Change, at CIO.com.

 The key to maintaining the right level of interest and participation is to talk about major upcoming business initiatives and the possible impact on IT.
 Do not dive into technical solutions immediately!
 If an IT need is brought up, probe to determine how much research business has done to identify a solution.
 Focus on exhausting process or organizational solutions to solidify an IT need.

 Once the IT need has been identified, create a combined business/IT team with responsibility to work through the requirements, system alternatives, and recommendations before the next ITSC meeting.
 Create a realistic business case with a well-thought-out budget so the business lead can present the results of the team’s effort.

 Going through this exercise as an ITSC helps prevent unnecessary IT spend.
 A new marketing and sales program may not require a multimillion-dollar CRM system.
 Something as simple as modifying existing reports could suffice.

-Be careful when it is IT’s turn to share.
-Nothing drives a business person on the ITSC to start emailing from their smart phone faster than a jaunt through a series of uptime reports.
+Be careful when it’s IT’s turn to share.
+Nothing drives a business person on the ITSC to start emailing from their smartphone faster than a jaunt through a series of uptime reports.
 Adding a series of technical acronyms only makes it worse, pushing most to start thinking about lunch.

 One example of a meaningful conversation is upcoming upgrades that could create operational system downtime.
 Work with the business to coordinate schedules to reduce the chances of major shutdowns.
 Upgrading the GL during the middle of year-end close is probably a bad idea.

 Rejuvenating the ITSC is only slightly less difficult than getting rid of the stench of rotten fish.
 However, a smoothly functioning ITSC is critical to having IT and business work together as a team to support growth and change.
-Getting the two working together just takes a little elbow grease.
-Just remember to add bleach to get rid of the fish stench.
+Getting the two working together just takes a little elbow grease… and maybe a little bleach to get rid of the fish stench.